 You'll choose up to three of four variable types— Subject line, From name, Content, or Send time—and create up to eight variations.
 We'll generate all possible combinations and send them to different sets of subscribers, so no subscriber receives more than one combination of your campaign.
 The combination that subscribers receive are chosen at random and tracked solely for the purpose of choosing a winner, so you won't be able to see which combination a subscriber received.

-Send the combinations to all your recipients at once if you have a small list or if you're testing Send time.
-With other variables or a large list, send your test combinations to a percentage of your recipients, and send the winning combination to your remaining recipients.
+Send the combinations to all your recipients at once if you have a small audience or if you're testing Send time.
+With other variables or a large audience, send your test combinations to a percentage of your recipients, and send the winning combination to your remaining recipients.

 To choose the winner, use one of these options.